Li Kui (Water Margin): Fetching his mother and slaying four tigers

-Li Kui leaves Liangshan for his hometown to fetch his mother.
-He runs into Li Gui, who impersonates him to rob lone travelers on a remote pathway.
-Li Kui beats Li Gui and wants to kill him for smearing his name.
-But when Li Gui lies that he has an aged mother to feed, Li Kui spares him and gives him some money to boot.
-Shortly afterwards, Li Kui comes to rest at Li Gui's house and overhears Li Gui discussing with his wife how to capture him and turn him in for a reward.
-Infuriated, Li Kui kills Li Gui but the wife gets away.
+After becoming an outlaw, Li Kui returns to his hometown to fetch his mother to join him at Liangshan.
+En route, he encounters Li Gui, who is impersonating him to rob unwary travellers on a remote pathway.
+Li Kui, after defeating the imposter, intends to kill Li Gui for smearing his name.
+However, Li Gui begs for his life, saying he has an elderly mother to feed.
+Li Kui, moved by Li Gui's filial piety, spares his life and gives his some money before letting him go.
+Shortly afterwards, Li Kui reaches a house, not knowing it is Li Gui's, and overhears a conversation between Li Gui and his wife about how to capture him and hand him over to the authorities for a reward.
+Infuriated, Li Kui dashes out and kills Li Gui, but Li Gui's wife manages to escape.

-Reaching home, Li Kui meets his elder brother Li Da, who, afraid of being implicated, rushes off to get men to arrest him.
-Li Kui flees with his mother, who has gone blind, carrying her on his back.
-They come to a hill, where his mother complains of thirst.
-So Li Kui goes off to search for water.
-When he returns, he is shocked to discover that his mother has been eaten up by tigers.
-Overwhelmed with grief, he follows the trail of his mother's blood to the lair, where he slays all the four tigers, two of which are cubs.
-He becomes famous in the local town for getting rid of the man-eaters.
+Upon reaching home, Li Kui meets his elder brother Li Da, who, afraid of being implicated, rushes off to get their neighbours to help him apprehend his outlaw brother.
+Li Kui flees with his mother, who has become blind, and carries her on his back while travelling off the beaten path to avoid attracting attention.
+In the wilderness, Li Kui's mother complains of thirst, so Li Kui leaves her while he searches for a water source.
+When he returns, he is shocked to realise that his mother has been killed and eaten by tigers.
+Overwhelmed with grief, he follows the blood trail to the tigers' den, where he slays four tigers, including two cubs.
+Later, he meets some hunters, who are impressed with his feat and take him to the nearby town.